Abeer-Haroon/AI-Treasure-Hunt-With-Watson/README.md

     }
 ```

-In the above code, the name of the class should be edited in the following condition in the place of Trees.
+In the above code, the name of the class should be edited in the following condition in the place of Trees, depending on the names of classes you added in the visual recognition model.

 ```
  if(finalName.equals("Trees")){